notepad-plus-plus/npp-usermanual/CONTRIBUTION.md

 * When referencing a setting in a dialog box, make it bold.
 Examples:
     * On the **Settings > Preferences > Backup** page, please enable **☑ Remember Current Session For Next Launch**"
     * Use the checkbox **Search > Find > Search Mode: ☑ Regular Expression** to enable regular expressions in your search
+    * The symbols `☐` and `☑` are used both for checkboxes and for radio buttons (because there aren't Unicode characters that are widely supported across fonts that are a good representation of a radio button)

 * For text that you want to indicate as user-entered (such as regular expressions or values entered into dialog box prompts), and for filenames and directories, use backticks to set the `monospaced / code` formatting.